niftynei/droidtalks/gradle/gradle_presentation.md

 ^ Let's go over closures really fast (I promise that this will come back up later.
 Maybe to haunt you forever.)
 Especially since as Java programmers, most of us don't ever have to deal with closures.
-Unless you secretly do iOS brogramming on the side.
-In which case you're probably familiar with block syntax, which is essentially the same thing.
-I think.
-I don't know for sure because I don't iOSgram.
+Unless you secretly do iOS programming on the side.
+In which case you're probably familiar with block syntax, which is essentially the same thing, just with a different name.

 ---